augusto-mate/ai-ethics-casefiles/README.md

 ![Cover](docs/assets/cover.png)

-> An in-depth investigation into real-world AI systems through the lens of bias, transparency, and responsible design.

 ## 🧠 About the Project

 **AI Ethics Casefiles** is a critical analysis of two real-world AI systems, exploring their ethical implications and proposing actionable improvements.